Learn More About Stimulant Addiction

-- Family history of substance use disorders and/or mental illness
+- Family history of substance abuse and/or mental illness

 - Personal history of prior substance abuse and/or mental illness